0c370t/Percival/README.md

 # Percival
 > ASP.NET MVC/JQuery SpaceX Data Aggregator

+Created as part of the interview process for [SetWorks](https://set-works.com) in March of 2019

 ## Running the program

 ### UNIX
-- Ensure you have ASP.NET Core 2 installed
+- Ensure you have [.NET Core 2.2][1] installed
 - Clone or download the repo
 - Navigate to Percival/ in the terminal
 - Use `dotnet run`